jonnyderme/jonnyderme/README.md

 ### 🌟 Let’s Connect

 Feel free to explore my repositories and reach out if you’d like to collaborate on a project or have a chat about AI, computer vision, or hardware design!
+Do not hesitate to contact me!

-Thanks for visiting my profile! 😊
+Thanks for visiting my profile!

 -->